Matroids, Delta-matroids and Embedded Graphs: Matroids and delta-matroids

 Note that we allow $v=u$ in the Symmetric Exchange Axiom.

-A \emph{delta-matroid} is a proper set system that satisfies the Symmetric Exchange Axiom (Axiom~\ref{sea}).
 If the feasible sets of a delta-matroid are equicardinal, then the delta-matroid is a \emph{matroid} and we refer to its feasible sets as its \emph{bases}.
 If a set system forms a matroid $M$, then we usually denote $M$ by $(E,\mathcal{B})$, and often use $\mathcal{B}(M)$ to denote its collection of bases $\mathcal{B}$.
-It is not hard to see that the definition of a matroid given here is equivalent to the `usual' definition of a matroid through bases given in, for example, \cite{Oxley11,Webook}.
+It is not hard to see that the definition of a matroid given here is equivalent to the `usual' definition of a matroid through bases given in, for example,~\cite{Oxley11,Webook}.

 Throughout this paper, we will often omit the set brackets in the case of a single element set.
 For example, we write $E-e$ instead of $E-\{e\}$, or $F\cup e$ instead of $F\cup \{e\}$.